5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 #define MyBlank " "
 ~~~

-`MyBlank` is included in order to improve readability: without it it can be difficult to spot a blank character in a name or path.
+`MyBlank` is included to improve readability.
+It makes it easier to spot a blank character in a name or path.

 ### The section [Setup]{#setup}